-APPC members will be primarily responsible for strengthening their sites in relation to three priority areas: build community capacity; deliver information to service providers; and provide outreach and supports to parents/caregivers in a coordinated manner.
-The program achieves this, in part, by placing AmeriCorps members with CPPC sites throughout the state of Iowa in under-served rural and urban high-poverty areas across the state to assist the sites in implementing an intervention based on the CPPC theory of change.
+APPC members will be primarily responsible for strengthening their sites in relation to three priority areas: building community capacity; delivering information to service providers; and providing outreach and supports to parents/caregivers in a coordinated manner.
+APPC can achieve this, in part, by placing AmeriCorps members with CPPC sites throughout the state of Iowa in under-served, rural and urban, high-poverty areas.
+Members assist their site in implementing an intervention based on the CPPC theory of change.

-The following stakeholders play an important role in supporting a high quality AmeriCorps program as funding streams, visionaries, and resource providers:
+The following stakeholders play an important role in supporting a high-quality AmeriCorps program as funding streams, visionaries, and resource providers:

 - The Iowa Commission on Volunteer Service (ICVS) promotes volunteerism and community service throughout the state of Iowa.
-ICVS is the state level partner of Iowa AmeriCorps programs.
+ICVS is the state-level partner of Iowa AmeriCorps programs.

-Here are the host sites for the 2015 -2016 Program Year!
+Here are the host sites for the 2017-2018 Program Year!

 HAWC Partnerships for Children CPPC with Helping Services for Northeast Iowa – Postville, IA Since 1973, Helping Services for Northeast Iowa has been providing children, teens, and adults with the skills and knowledge to bring about positive change in their own lives and in their communities.
 Staff and volunteers work to end domestic violence and child abuse; build healthy families, friendships, and relationships; and empower people to stop the future misuse and illegal use of alcohol, tobacco, and other drugs.
 Our teams—Domestic Abuse Advocacy, Family Education and Support, Substance Abuse Prevention, and Youth Mentoring—provide presentations, research-based programs, trainings, and advocacy to families, businesses, and communities.